news

 Democrats are seething after news emerged on Sunday that eight members of their Senate caucus had collaborated with Republicans on crafting a compromise to end the longest government shutdown in US history, without winning any healthcare concessions that they had sought.
 But one name is coming in for more opprobrium than any other: Chuck Schumer

-BBC chair Samir Shah apologises for Panorama Trump edit
+BBC chair apologises for Panorama Trump edit

 Trump threatens BBC with legal action over Panorama speech edit Maia Davies and Ruth Comerford Reuters / AFP via Getty Images Donald Trump has threatened legal action against the BBC, following criticism over how a speech the US president made was edited and used in a Panorama documentary.
 His legal team has given the BBC

-Second Migrant Sent to France Returns to UK
+Second Migrant Returned to France Re-enters UK

 Jennifer McKiernan Political reporter EPA/Shutterstock A second migrant who had been sent from the UK to France under the government's "one in, one out" deal has returned to the UK, the Home Office has confirmed.
 The man was detained immediately, having been detected by biometrics, and will be sent back to France "as quickly as